 Keep out of the reach of children.

-Store at room temperature or as directed on the package label.
+Store between 2 and 30 degrees C (36 and 86 degrees F).
 Protect from moisture.
-Throw away any unused supplement after the expiration date.
+Throw away any unused medicine after the expiration date.